 Moakley: I don’t know if I have it all, I don’t think so!
 Being a photographer keeps me sharper as an editor.
 If I’m taking my own pictures and editing them, I feel like I’m better at editing other people’s pictures.
 It’s like exercise for me.
-I live in a museum, the Alice Austen House, which is a whole other way of thinking about pictures, as compared to laying them out in a magazine, which is more about delivering information.
+I live in the Alice Austen House, a museum on Staten Island, which is a whole other way of thinking of pictures, as compared to laying them out in a magazine, which is so much more about delivering information.

 Embser: We are living in a moment when people are obsessed with information, looking at their news feeds every hour, and possibly even have an unhealthy relationship to the news.
 On the other side of that are people like you—essential workers, I would say!—who are helping us interpret and understand what’s going on.
 What has changed for you over the last few weeks?
-What has it been like to put together visuals and images for a magazine that’s a major part of the American news DNA?
+What has it been like to put together visuals and images for a major magazine that is so much a part of the American news DNA?

 Moakley: It really hit me in a weird way the first time we had a phone call about what might happen with the virus.
 We have a security specialist at TIME who worked for the FBI, and she keeps an eye on all of our photo shoots that might have a dangerous aspect to them.
 All of a sudden, every shoot became dangerous, and this possibility of being locked down as a city came up.
 It scared me.
 It took me some time to process how to approach it visually.